Major trophy

+In countries where the league champion is determined by a postseason playoff tournament such as in Australia, Canada, and the United States, a secondary trophy awarded to the team that won the most points during the regular season (e.g. CPL Shield, and Supporters' Shield) is also typically considered to be a major trophy.

 Super cups, contested by the winners of the previous year's league and cup, are generally considered "major trophies," Some super cups, such as the Supercopa de España, are considered major trophies in their countries.

 The significance of a trophy can change over time.
 For example, the English Football League Cup (the modern EFL Cup) was originally not taken seriously, with many top teams not entering when the competition was created in the 1960s.
 Up to the 1990s, many teams such as Manchester United and Arsenal fielded youth and reserve players in the competition to give first-team players a rest.
 When it was sponsored by Worthington, it was nicknamed the "Worthless Cup."
 However, in the 21st century the competition has increased in importance, in part because the winners receive a lucrative place in European competition for the following season.

 Pre-season tournaments such as Emirates Cup, Teresa Herrera Trophy, International Champions Cup and the Amsterdam Tournament are also not considered major trophies; teams compete in them simply to gain money and exposure, and winning them is not considered a serious achievement.